jzleetcode/jzleetcode.github.io/src/content/blog/leet-2558-take-gifts-from-richest-pile.md

 The most straight-forward thought is to iterate through the array and find the maximum, update it according to the operation instruction.

-We will omit the implementation considering the time complexity and the implementation is straight-forward.
+We will omit the implementation considering the time complexity is not optimum and that the implementation is straight-forward.

 Complexity: Time $O(nk)$, Space $O(1)$.